NiuTrans/MTVenues/README.md

-# MT Conference & Journal
+# MT Conferences & Journals

 This is a list of conferences and journals which are explicly or implictly related to **MACHINE TRANSLATION**.
 Most of them are English venues, and we include a number of Chinese venues as well.
 The list is broken down into three categories: 1) natural langauge proceessing venues, artificial Intelligence & machine learning venues, and other venues.